Accessibility Issues

 • Flexible hours, length of shifts.

-Employers who display the ‘Two ticks’ logo on their job adverts and applications forms have demonstrated that they are committed to employing disabled people.
+Employers who display the ‘Disabilty Confident’ logo on their job adverts and applications forms have demonstrated that they are committed to employing disabled people.

 Examples of reasonable adjustments in services could include: